2018-12-11 08:55:55 • ID: 2057

 The end scraper as a tool may hold more functions than had been previously thought.
 Instead of having a one- dimensional use for the scraping of hides, it may have demonstrated several different forms of use throughout its life, on several different substances.

 In addition, the function of the scraper may have changed during the course of its life as wear and retouching altered the edge angles.
-Especially during the Aurignacian, "Carinated scraper" served as bladelet cores (Figure 4)
+Especially during the Aurignacian, "Carinated scrapers" and "Nosed Scrapers" served as bladelet cores (Figure 2 from the Aurignacian of La Rochette near Le Moustier in the Vezere Valley)

 Typologically several types of scrapers exist.
 These include the side scraper (working edge on the long edge), the classic artifact of the MSA and MP but not absent during the Upper Paleolithic and the end scraper (convex working edge on the distal end of a flake or blade).